HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

   sql_file="h3_support_from_cdn.sql"
 ) }}

 Similar to HTTP/2+ above, the support for HTTP/3 comes mainly from the CDNs, but in a quite extreme form in my opinion: around 85% of all HTTP/3 responses seen in our dataset came from a CDN.
 This compares to around 55% of all HTTP/2+ requests.
 This indicates that today very few website owners are self-deploying HTTP/3 at their origin and re-emphasizes my point from above that fast adoption of new technologies might (sadly) become a large-company-only thing.
 This is not entirely unexpected however; a lot of the popular "off the shelf" web servers do not have stable, mature, on-by-default HTTP/3 support yet-including projects like NodeJS, Apache and nginx.
-Running a scalable HTTP/3 deployment that uses some of the protocol's more advanced features—like connection migration and 0-RTT—is far from easy.
+Running a scalable HTTP/3 deployment that uses some of the protocol's more advanced features, like connection migration and 0-RTT, is far from easy.
 Still, I hope to see more people self-hosting HTTP/3 in the near future.

 One important remark to make here is that not all CDNs show equally high HTTP/3 support: